Empress Dowager Ci'an: Appraisal

-A popular view of Empress Dowager Ci'an is that she was a highly respectable person, always quiet, never hot-tempered, and that she treated everybody very well and was highly respected by the Xianfeng Emperor.
+Ci'an is popularly viewed in China as quiet, never hot-tempered, kind, and highly respected by the Xianfeng Emperor.
 Both the Tongzhi and Guangxu Emperors preferred Ci'an above Cixi.
-Her good-hearted personality was no match for Empress Dowager Cixi, who managed to sideline the naive and candid Empress Dowager Ci'an.
-This is still the popular view in China, the image of a quiet Empress Dowager Ci'an perhaps stemming from the meaning of her honorific name.
+Her good-hearted personality was no match for Cixi, who managed to sideline the naive and candid Ci'an.

 However, some historians have painted a very different reality, mainly that of a self-indulgent and idle Empress Dowager Ci'an, who did not care as much for government and hard work as she cared for the pleasures and sweet life inside the Forbidden City.
 Empress Dowager Cixi, on the other hand, was a shrewd and intelligent woman who was ready to make sacrifices and work hard in order to obtain supreme power, and who faced the complex problems that were besetting China at the time.
 As often, the reality may lie in between these two extremes and some even claim that Ci'an is said to have exhibited temper and willpower.
 The popular view of Ci'an being a nice simple girl was exaggerated by the reformer Kang Youwei and biographers John Bland and Edmund Backhouse, to build up the contrast between her and Cixi.
 There are no documented meetings between any foreigner and Ci'an, unlike Cixi, who met many foreigners after 1900.